MikeHopley/ftl-ships-guide/index.md

 * Two shields
 * Offence that works well against two-shield enemies

 “Offence” at this stage usually means a weapon, but it could be hacking, mind control, teleporter, or a combat drone.
-Hacking is especially strong.
-When I say “look for a weapon”, that’s really  shorthand for “look for a weapon, or hacking, or other offence”.

 Ideally I like to start with a good weapon, then add hacking a bit later.
 Prefer 1- or 2-power weapons that you can get online quickly.